Historic Features in Toxteth

 This is a reprint of a book originally from 1907, and so is an interesting artefact in its own right.
 It includes (some speculative!) history from the earliest times until Victoria’s era.

 I don’t know of a good book about general Toxteth (township) history.
 Could you recommend one?
-Either say so in the comments or Contact me!
+Please leave a comment below!

 Use the slider in the top left to change the transparency of the old map.